-The untold story behind the 2002 James Stewart photo that broke the Internet.
+The story behind the 2002 James Stewart photo that disappeared from the Internet.

 Shawn Norfolk already had his monthly Renthal ad designed, prepped and ready to deliver to Racer X Illustrated for the October 2002 issue.